Skip site navigation (1)Skip section navigation (2)

 Specify the password on the commandline.

-user-supplied values onto the command line.
-For security it is
+plied values onto the command line.
+For security it is better to let

-better to let the Samba client tool ask for the password if needed,
+the Samba client tool ask for the password if needed, or obtain the

-environment variable, followed by PASSWD_FD which is expected to
+ment variable, followed by PASSWD_FD which is expected to contain an

 Finally it will check PASSWD_FILE (containing a file path to be

-that the permissions on the file restrict access from unwanted
+the permissions on the file restrict access from unwanted users!

-title (as seen in ps), this is after startup and so is subject to a
+(as seen in ps), this is after startup and so is subject to a race.

 --pw-nt-hash